mansong1/hce-jenkins-integration-demo/README.md

 #### 3. Use the same flow as the HCE CD-CE demo

-- Store account information and api keys as secrets
+- Deploy a microservice, subject it to a chaos experiment and rollback based on the chaos testing outcomes
-- Parameterize requirements (experiment IDs) and expectations (resilience score) in the pipeline
+- Parameterize requirements (experiment IDs) and expectations (resilience score) in the pipeline (just as the Harness step provides)

+**Note**: Store account information and api keys as secrets

 The detailed documentation for the tutorial/demo-block can be found in [tutorial.md](./tutorial.md)